BANGKOK — Pope Francis’ visit to Thailand is going ahead from Nov. 20 to 23, the Apolistic Nuncio of the Holy See announced Friday afternoon.

 “Before, I had to just smile when people asked me,” Chainarong Monthienvichienchai, a spokesman for the Holy See, said.

 A press release said that the Pope will preside over two public masses during his visit, one for Thai Catholics and another for Thai Catholic youth.
 His specific schedule will be announced at a later time.

-The masses may be held at the National Stadium, depending on crowd size and traffic conditions, according to Monsignor Wissanu Thanya-anan, deputy secretary-general of the Catholic Bishops’ Conference of Thailand.
+The masses may be held at the National Stadium, depending on crowd size and traffic conditions, according to Monsignor Vissanu Thanya-anan, deputy secretary-general of the Catholic Bishops’ Conference of Thailand.

-“We want to reach Gen X, Gen Y, and other young people,” Wissanu said.
+“We want to reach Gen X, Gen Y, and other young people,” Vissanu said.
 “That’s why we’ll have a dedicated mass for youth.”

 Also gathered were various nuns and priests from around Thailand.

 “There are very few Catholics in Thailand, only about 300,000, but he still sees us as important.
 I’m so excited, and I’ll be waiting for him,” Sister Bangon Mathurotsuwan, 51, from the Congregation of the Sisters of the Sacred Heart of Jesus in Bangkok, said.